 The second is that the time and hard work invested in building a good family law practice has really paid off.
 I get to work in a great firm, I have some choice over the files I take, and many of my files involve lawyers and other professionals who are fun to work with despite the difficulty of the subject matter.

 My wife and kids.
 They are terrific.
 My partner, John Logan, likes to remind me that I am punching way above my weight in the gene pool when it comes to my spouse.

 What are some of your favourite legal resources? (blogs, websites, etc.)

 I still like a lot of raw materials—case law and statutes.
 I also value CLEBC and other conference materials.
 The JP Boyd on Family Law wikibook is terrific.

 Is there anything that you’d like to shamelessly plug here (favourite charity, book, social cause, etc.)

 There’s a CLEBC program coming up on April 25, 2014, titled: Property Under the FLA—Lessons from Alberta, Saskatchewan and Ontario.
-I am co-chairing with pre-eminent counsel—Jeff Rose, QC and Barb Nelson, QC.
+I am co-chairing with pre-eminent counsel—Jeff Rose, KC and Barb Nelson, KC.
 It’ll be good.
 Wise people should turn out in huge numbers.